 Happy Houseplants, with Chris Satch (The Sill)

-Happy Houseplants is an online course about caring for your indoor plants, taught by Chris Satch of The Sill.
+Happy Houseplants: Caring For Your Plants is an online course about caring for your indoor plants, taught by Chris Satch of The Sill.
 The course covers potting and re-potting houseplants, regular plant care routines, and ways to help houseplants grow and thrive.

-Christopher Satch is an NYC-based professional botanist known for his teaching at the New York Botanical Gardens and popular Instagram account.
-Happy Houseplants is offered on the SkillShare platform.
+Christopher Satch is an NYC-based professional botanist known for his teaching at the New York Botanical Gardens, The Sill, and popular Instagram account.
+Happy Houseplants: Caring For Your Plants is offered by Skillshare Online Courses.

 Houseplant Masterclass, by Summer Rayne Oakes

 Houseplant Masterclass is an in-depth e-course about indoor plants taught by Summer Rayne Oakes.
 The course includes houseplant growing, care and cultivation, as well as botanical plant names and a private Facebook community for members.